Regional Forest Agreements

 Comprehensive regional assessments

-A key step in the development of the RFAs was to undertake comprehensive regional assessments (CRAs) of the environment, heritage, social and economic uses and values of forests.
+A key step in the development of the RFAs was to undertake comprehensive regional assessments (CRAs) of the environmental, heritage, social and economic uses and values of forests.

-Nationally agreed criteria , also known as the JANIS criteria, were applied to help protect forest biodiversity, old-growth forests and wilderness areas through the creation of a comprehensive, adequate and representative reserve system.
+Nationally agreed criteria, known as the JANIS criteria, were applied to create a reserve system that would help protect forest biodiversity, old-growth forests, and wilderness areas, through the creation of a comprehensive, adequate and representative (CAR) reserve system.

-The Australian, State and Territory Governments identified forest areas that needed protection, and which parts could be used for commercial timber and other purposes.
-The assessments drew on existing material as well as a wide range of commissioned studies and technical reports to determine what the forests meant to the industries and people of each region, including Aboriginal Australians.
+The assessments drew on existing material and a wide range of commissioned studies and technical reports to determine what the forests meant to the industries and people of each region, including Aboriginal Australians.

-More information on CRAs for the Eden, North East and Southern regions is available on the Australian Government Department of Agriculture website.
+For further information on CRAs for the Eden, North East and Southern regions visit the Australian Government Department of Agriculture and Water Resources.